echalkpad/the-health-guide/src/assets/docs/nutrients/macronutrients/carbohydrates/sugars.md

 ## Watch out's
 - Sugars found in comercial and processed foods are `Artificial sweeteners ("Added sugars")` and bring greater damage to the body.
 Chemically, they are similar to natural sugars, but the foods that contain them have no nutritional value, hence the name `Empty calories`.
+- Limit sugar intake to less than 5% daily energy intake.

-- Excess Sugars `damage`:
+- Excess Sugars cause:
-    - Bones;
+    - Bone damage;
-    - Cardiovascular system (Blood vessels, Heart);
+    - Cardiovascular system damage (Blood vessels, Heart);
-    - Digestive system (Intestines, Liver, Pancreas, Stomach, Teeth).
+    - Digestive system damage (Intestines, Liver, Pancreas, Stomach, Teeth);
+    - Weight gain.

 ## References
 - Wikipedia, [_Carbohydrate_](https://en.wikipedia.org/wiki/Carbohydrate)